SamCallister/pixyll/tutorial/variablesAndDataTypes.md

 How do we store a string in a variable?
 First we come up with a variable name.
 We give variables names so we can reference them later in our program.
 Variable names can be any combination of characters without spaces.
 To store something in a variable we use the equal sign `=`.

-Here is an example of storing the string `'Tim'` inside a variable called `timBucket`:
+Here is an example of storing the string `'Tim'` inside a variable called `tim_bucket`:

 ```
 tim_bucket = 'Tim'
 ```

-The variable `timBucket` now holds the string `'Tim'`.
+The variable `tim_bucket` now holds the string `'Tim'`.
 We'll learn about how long variables live in a later lesson.
 For now just know that any variables you create only stick around while your program is running.
 When your program finishes, they are gone.

 ### Integers